-If the apprentice has significant prior learning in a subject, or the employer wants to stretch them to distinction, you can include stretch and challenge tasks in the ILP.
+If the apprentice already has significant prior learning in a subject, or you want to challenge them to achieve distinction, you can include stretch and challenge tasks in the ILP.
 Just make sure the activities are sequenced in a way that builds on the KSBs in the standard.

 How do you create an ILP for each apprentice?

-With OneFile’s RPL Funding Calculator, you can gather all the information you need during the initial assessment.
+You can avoid lots of these pitfalls by using OneFile’s RPL Funding Calculator, which enables you to systematically gather all the information you need during the initial assessment.
 Apprentices complete a remote skills assessment so they can add evidence of their prior learning against the KSBs in the standard.
-They can also include any additional learning requirements, like English and maths or employer needs.
+They can also include any additional learning requirements, like English and Maths, as well as bespoke requirements from employers.
 The whole process is completed online, so you’ll have the insights you need to develop an individual learning plan.